groupvine/gv-doc/aside/membership/groups.md

 ## Example

-For example, for a main group account named "bingotech", you might have sub-groups named "team", "advisors", and "investors".
+For example, for a main group account named "lighthouselabs", you might have sub-groups named "team", "advisors", and "investors".
 Emails to the team could be easily targetted using the address:

 ```
-team.bingotech@groupvine.com
+team.lighthouselabs@groupvine.com
 ```

-It may also make sense to further classify your BingoTech community members using Lists to identify some of their interests, such as "golfers" and "musiclovers".
+It may also make sense to further classify your Lighouse Labs community members using Lists to identify some of their interests, such as "golfers" and "musiclovers".
 You could then send an email to all the musiclovers using the address:

 ```
-musiclovers~~bingotech@groupvine.com
+musiclovers~~lighthouselabs@groupvine.com
 ```

 Or, if you only want to send it to music-loving advisors, use:

 ```
-musiclovers~~advisors.bingotech@groupvine.com
+musiclovers~~advisors.lighthouselabs@groupvine.com
 ```

 Don't worry, you can always use the address helper on the site.